hmason13/ArcticMiddepthBI/README.md

 # arcticMiddepthBI
 Welcome!
-Please note this experiment is still under construction as of 1 Sep 2023.
+Please note this experiment is still under construction as of 11 Oct 2023.

 ## Experiment description
 This experiment represents a flat-bottom channel initialized with a balanced & baroclinically unstable